MaineDSA/membership_dashboard/README.md

 # Membership Dashboard

-Herein lies a Python script that builds a dashboard to analyze membership lists.
+Herein lies a Python script that builds a dashboard to analyze DSA membership lists.
-It uses the Dash framework for creating web-based data visualizations.
+It uses the web frameworks to create browser-based data visualizations.

 ## Getting Started